Topics in Statistical Genetics

 Collection of tutorials and reviews on major topics in Statistical Genetics

 The course will require some use of statistical modeling software.
-It is strongly recommended to use
+Class examples will be given in R

 R Project website also contains extensive documentation.